When a QA starts working on a mobile application project, the biggest question he/she faces is about the test environment.

 After the first release we did our scalability, stress, and UI testing on 2 low-end phones and 1 mid-end phone, however, the issues were mostly found on the low-end phones.
 Just to be sure, we did a BVT on a high-end phone.

-It is not necessary that you will come across the same kind of issues but you will surely observe issues with low-end phones which you will never come across on the high-end phones.
+You don’t need to come across the same kind of issues but you will surely observe issues with low-end phones which you will never come across on high-end phones.

 Another example that comes to my mind is that a lot of apps use Google Maps to load locations or show their location.

-On a low-end phone, the version of Google Maps may be old and hence there may be compatibility issues when your app makes a call to load a location in Google Maps or due to a slow network, it may take a longer time to load.
-It may also be possible that the Maps may not load the exact location which your app actually wanted.
+On a low-end phone, the version of Google Maps may be old and hence there may be compatibility issues when your app makes a call to load a location in Google Maps, or due to a slow network, it may take a longer time to load.
+It may also be possible that the Maps may not load the exact location that your app wanted.

 Emulator or Simulator as a Replacement for a Low-End Phone